-Avg: 3 from 144 votes
+Avg: 3 from 232 votes

-|Type:||Trad, 100 ft|
+|Type:||Trad, 100 ft (30 m)|

-|Page Views:||10,484 total · 62/month|
+|Page Views:||14,415 total · 67/month|

-|Shared By:||Randy Carmichael on May 11, 2004|
+|Shared By:||Randy Carmichael on May 11, 2004 · Updates|

-|Admins:||Larry DeAngelo, Justin Johnsen|
+|Admins:||Larry DeAngelo, Aaron Mc, Justin Johnsen|

 HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

-DescriptionWow, this climb is pure joy.
+Wow, this climb is pure joy.
 It is aesthetic, has fun jams, and good pro.
 Climb the prominent dihedral that first angles left, then angles right around a corner and out of sight.
 As you get near the top of the dihedral, you can step left into a bigger and easier crack/gully; or continue in the dihedral and escape with an easy off-width move.
 Belay at the top of the crack/gully using some smaller cams, or move higher and belay at the top of a flat ledge using a double sling around a big rock and some small cams.
 The total climb is about 100 feet.

-To exit, down climb a short 4th class section and walk down the big ravine (South-West of the belay).
+Alternatively, you can down climb a short 4th class section and walk down the big ravine (South-West of the belay).